Why We Love It

 Some of the most profitable magazine publishers include Time Inc., Hearst Magazines, Condé Nast Publications, and Meredith.
 Magazines that earn the most revenue include People, Sports Illustrated, Us Weekly, Better Homes and Gardens, Time, and Cosmopolitan.

-Can I Become a Magazine Editor?
+How To Become a Magazine Editor

 Magazine Editor Salary Data